ToshioCP/Gtk4-tutorial/src/sec31.src.md

 It returns a string (w)x(h), where the w and h are the width and height of the window.
 String duplication is necessary.

-The C source file is very simple because almost everything is done in the ui file.
+The C source file is very simple because almost everything is done in the UI file.

 ## Conversion between GValues

 If you bind different type properties, type conversion is automatically done.
-Suppose a label property (string) is bound to default-width property (int).
+Suppose the `label` property (string) is bound to the `default-width` property (int).

 @@@if gfm
 ~~~xml